2002—George W.[MD] Bush signs the law he demanded giving him permission to start an unprovoked war.

 1962—At breakfast, President John F. Kennedy finds he’s got a Cuban Missile Crisis on his plate.

-1946—Inept Army Master Sergeant John C. Woods hangs ten Nazis at Nuremberg.
-Heads bash the trap; two choke for 14 minutes, Ribbentrop, 24.
+1946—Inept Army MSgt.
+John C. Woods hangs ten Nazis at Nuremberg.
+Heads bash the trap; two choke for 14 minutes, Ribbentrop for 24.

 1920—In N.Y.C., 30,000 Great War vets march, demanding a bonus.

 1859—John Brown and 18 others, both Black and white, capture the federal arsenal at Harpers Ferry, Va.